 14.5 RIGHTS OF SUCCESSOR TRUSTEE: Any successor trustee at any time serving hereunder, whether corporate or individual, shall have all of the title, rights, powers, and privileges, and be subject to all of the obligations and duties, both discretionary and ministerial, as herein and hereby given and granted to the original trustee hereunder, and shall be subject to any restrictions herein imposed upon the original trustee.
-Any fiduciary succeeding to the trust business of any corporate trustee shall become the successor trustee under this agreement with like powers, duties, and obligations.
+Any fiduciary succeeding to the trust business of any corporate trustee professional fiduciary acting as trustee shall become the successor trustee under this agreement with like powers, duties, and obligations.